TaskNotes

 - note.scheduled

-This configuration displays seven days at a time, derives entries from file.ctime/file.basename, and inherits the same display options (show scheduled/due/recurring/timeblocks/time entries/ICS events) as the primary calendar view.
+This configuration displays seven days at a time, derives entries from file.ctime/file.basename, shows the generated Due in countdown next to due dates, and inherits the same display options (show scheduled/due/recurring/timeblocks/time entries/ICS events) as the primary calendar view.

 Customization